ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 One of the recurring statistics topics is given some data points to perform regression analysis and establish a relationship between y and x.
 This is typically done by assuming some polynomial function and estimating its coefficients via least squares.
 But what if we don't want to commit ourselves upfront regarding the number of parameters to use?
 Suppose that we'd like to consider every possible function as a candidate for matching our data, no matter how many parameters that function had.
+How could we do that?

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/various_fits.png" alt="Regression analysis">
 </p>

-So, the idea of GP is this.
+Enter Gaussian Processes (GP).
+So, the idea of GP is the following.
 Let's s start with a distribution over all possible functions that could conceivably have generated our data (without actually looking at the data!).
 This is depicted in the left plot, where we have three random functions.
 Then, as we look at the data and more measurements kick in our dataset, we narrow down the functions that match our data.
 After considering 5 observations, we build-up some pretty strong confidence on how the function that generated our data should look like.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/prior_functions.png" alt="Prior distribution over functions">